Zags win double OT thriller over Saint Mary’s 78-77

 Gonzaga still found a way to rally without their two guards.

+“This might be my favorite moment.
+It’s bittersweet in some ways, but I’ve never been prouder,” Fortier said.
+“I wish there was a better word I could say”

 Sam Simmons gave Saint Mary’s (20-11) a 77-76 lead when she hit a basket with 14 seconds left.
 Gonzaga worked the clock down and Rice, sporting blue dyed hair, drove across the lane hitting the scoop shot.
-She finished with 21 points to lead the Zags (28-3), who will play the winner of BYU and Pepperdine for the title on Tuesday.
+She finished with 21 points to lead the Zags (28-3), who will play BYU for the title on Tuesday.
 Townsend had 19 before getting hurt.

 Madeline Holland scored 20 points to lead Saint Mary’s, which had a chance to win at the end of regulation and in overtime, but Gonzaga got stops both times.